Accountant job description sample

 - Bachelor’s or master’s degree in tax, accounting, or finance

 - Minimum 5-10 years’ experience in accounting/finance

 - Experience with financial reporting requirements

 - Experience in working with multiple legal entities under different legal umbrellas

 [Call to Action] Here is where the most effective job descriptions include a strong call to action, turning job seekers into actual applicants.
 Let prospective accountants know exactly how to apply, whether it’s clicking the “apply” button on this posting, or submitting an application and resume to someone at your company.

 Hire Your Next Accountant

 A strong job description can help lead qualified candidates to your inbox, but you need to make sure all their accounting skills and experience add up to the right hire.
 Could you use some help with that?
-Get started here and you’ll even have access SearchMonster, where you can connect with the best accountant candidates, at no extra charge.
+Post a job for free and you’ll even have access to SearchMonster, where you can connect with the best accountant candidates, at no extra charge.